Dalmatian Wine Roads

 Return from Ljuta to Gruda.

-The fertile Konavosko polje or Konavle Fields region, surrounded by hills and mountains
+The fertile region of Konavosko polje (Konavle field) is surrounded by hills and mountains.

 It lies in the far southeast of Dubrovnik, Dalmatia and the Republic of Croatia.